 California Sales Tax

-The state-level sales tax rate is the highest in the nation at 7.25 percent as of 2017.
-This is actually a decrease from what it once was—7.5 percent until Proposition 30 expired.
-Combined with local sales taxes, the rate can reach as high as 10 percent in some California cities.
+California's state-level sales tax rate remains the highest in the nation at 7.25% as of 2021.
+And this is a decrease from what it once was: 7.5% until Proposition 30 expired.
+Combined with local sales taxes, the rate can reach as high as 10.25% in some California cities, although the average is 8.68% as of 2021.
+California's average local tax rate is 1.43% as of 2021.
+The highest local tax rate comes in at 2.5%.

-Like most states, California also taxes cigarettes and gasoline.
-A pack of cigarettes will cost you an extra $2.87 cents here.
-The tax used to be just 87 cents, but legislation ramped it up by an additional $2 on April 1, 2017.
-A little nicotine withdrawal might be easier to deal with in comparison.
+And, like most states, California also adds an additional tax to cigarettes and gasoline.
+A pack of cigarettes will cost you an extra $2.87 there as of July 2021.
+The tax used to be 87 cents.
+Legislation ramped it up by an additional $2 on April 1, 2017.

 California Property Tax

-The state's property taxes actually aren't all that bad.
-The effective rate is .81 percent as of 2017.
-Compare that to the 1.1 percent national average.
-Property in California is assessed at 100 percent of its full cash or fair market value, but you might catch a few property tax breaks provided for under California law:
+The state's property taxes aren't all that bad.
+The effective rate is 0.74% as of 2022.
+Property in California is assessed at 100% of its full cash or fair market value.
+But you might catch a few property tax breaks provided for under state law:

-- The maximum tax on real estate is limited to 1 percent of its full cash value under Proposition 13.
-Taxes cannot increase more than 2 percent over the previous year.
+- Under Proposition 13, the maximum tax on real estate is limited to 1% of its full cash value.
+Taxes can't increase more than 2% over the previous year.

 - Homeowners who live in their homes as their principal residences qualify for a $7,000 reduction in the taxable value of their property under the state's homestead program.

-- Senior citizens, the blind and the disabled can postpone their property taxes for their principal places of residence under the property tax postponement program that began on September 1, 2016.
+- Senior citizens, the blind, and the disabled have been able to postpone their property taxes for their principal places of residence under the property tax postponement program that began on September 1, 2016.

 Unfortunately, the state's homeowner and rental assistance program, which effectively reimbursed qualified taxpayers for a portion of property taxes paid on their homes or as part of their rental payments, has been discontinued.